AviciaGuild/avomod/README.md

 * Remove keybind command (removes keybind from list)
     * /avomod keybinds remove &lt;keybind letter>

+## **<span style="text-decoration:underline;">Custom Attack Timers Display:</span>**

+Custom attack timers display in the top right, which sorts attack timers and displays their defense.

+* Sorts timers soonest to latest
+* Sorts by timer
+* Shows defense of territory
+* Click to create beacon at territory and post coordinates in chat
+* Highlights what territory you're in
+* Green beacon at soonest war

 ## **<span style="text-decoration:underline;">Other Features:</span>**

 * Autojoin wynncraft on minecraft load